Wondering what a checking account is and whether you need one?

 Most traditional checking accounts do not pay any interest on your deposits.

-While most traditional checking accounts have a minimum balance requirement, some banking institutions offer a free checking account that doesn’t require you to maintain a minimum balance.
+While most traditional checking accounts typically have a minimum balance requirement, some banking institutions offer a free checking account that doesn’t require you to maintain a minimum balance.

 A free checking account is a great option for someone who can’t maintain a minimum monthly balance or who doesn’t make many transactions within a month.